bytesbydave/algorithms/Qustions/react.md

 ### What are Error Boundaries?

 - catch JS errors anywhere in the child component tree and display a fallback UI instead of crashing the entire app
-- do not catch errors inside event handlers or in asynchronouss code(setTimeout or in server side rendering)
+- do not catch errors inside event handlers or in asynchronous code(setTimeout or in server side rendering)

 ### What is a HOC?